antoninhrlt/mira/README.md

 # mirade
-Lightweight Linux desktop environment with its own window manager
+Lightweight complete Linux desktop environment with its own window manager and utility applications